yizhang-yiz/fazang/README.md

 write(*, *) y%adj()   ! equals to 0.d0 before any gradient operations
 ```

-Thanks to the `elemental` attribute, `Fazang`'s functions extend to arrays.
+`Fazang`'s unary and binary functions are `elemental`, so they can be extended to arrays.

 ```fortran
 type(var) a(3), b, c(3), d